V01D-NULL/MoonOS/README.md

 # VALIDITY OS
 Validity OS is a monolithic kernel targeting the x86_64 architecture.

+I will attempt to make it POSIX compliant

 # Features
 - Stivale2 boot protocol
 - Limine bootloader